Workers' Compensation Insurance and Injury Reporting

 Workers’ Compensation is a program that provides medical and income benefits to employees injured during the course and scope of employment.
 UTHealth provides these benefits on behalf of all employees including faculty, staff, and residents.
 If you or an employee you supervise has an on-the-job injury medical care should be found through the IMO Network unless it’s an emergency.
-When necessary medical attention is provided please complete Supervisor's First Report of Injury (pdf).
-Students are covered under their personal insurance, however RMI would like any injured students to complete Supervisor's First Report of Injury (pdf).
+When necessary medical attention is provided please complete Supervisor's First Report Packet (pdf).
+Students are covered under their personal insurance, however RMI would like any injured students to complete Supervisor's First Report Packet (pdf).
 Reporting work related injuries and illness insures proper accident investigation and possible development of mitigation strategies to reduce accident recidivism.

 Workers’ Compensation by Classification

 Workers' Compensation Coverage for Out-of-State or Out-of-Country Employees

 Most UT Health Science Center at Houston employees receive Texas-specific Workers' Compensation insurance coverage through the UT System self-administered plan.
 Health science center faculty or staff stationed out of state or in another country may require coverage under a separate workers' compensation policy since some states or countries do not accept the self-administered plan.

 One whose permanent home and work address is located in another state or nation, whether the office is newly set-up or has been in existence for a long time.

 An employee hired in Texas for a new office in Washington, D.C., for example, where that person will live.

 In-State Employee — One who travels outside of Texas for a limited assignment, but keeps Texas as a home base and intends to return to Texas — even if an out-of-state residence is set up temporarily.